Nicola Bartolini: 2022–2024

 In August Bartolini competed at the 2022 European Championships, where he finished tenth in the all-around.
 Additionally, he qualified to the floor final in first place, and helped Italy qualify to the team final.
 During the team final he helped Italy win the silver medal behind Great Britain and he placed fourth on floor exercise.
 Bartolini next competed at the World Championships where he helped Italy finish in fourth place.
 Individually he placed fifth on floor exercise.
 Bartolini next competed at the 2022 Swiss Cup alongside Martina Maggio.
 They finished second behind the American duo of Yul Moldauer and Addison Fatta.

 Bartolini competed at the 2023 World Championships, helping Italy qualify to the team finals where they finished eighth.
 As a result, Italy qualified a full team to the upcoming Olympic Games for the first time since 2012.

 At the 2024 Italian National Championships Bartolini only competed on four events but won the title on floor exercise.
 That same weekend he was selected to represent Italy at the 2024 Olympic Games alongside Yumin Abbadini, Lorenzo Minh Casali, Mario Macchiati, and Carlo Macchini.
 At the 2024 Olympic Games Bartolini helped Italy qualify to the team final where they ultimately finished sixth.

+2025–2026

+Bartolini competed at the 2025 European Championships where he helped the Italian team win bronze.
+Individually he placed seventh on vault.
+On July 26, 2026, he announced his retirement from gymnastics.